taimurshaikh/CarbonCreditBlockchain/README.md

 # CarbonCreditBlockchain
 Made for Slingshot Open Source Sunday.
-Uses HyperLedger Fabric to simulate a blockchain network for the trading of carbon credits for firms
+Simulates a blockchain network for the daily trading of carbon credits for firms.

+# Research
-# What is a Blockchain?
+## What is a Blockchain?
 Blockchain technology was first used in the early 90s to timestamp dates on important documents such that noone could tamper with them.
 Other than that, the technology was mostly unused.
 That was until, in 2009, Satoshi Nakamoto invented Bitcoin, the world's most popular cryptocurrency.</br>